pulumi/docs/content/docs/intro/concepts/programming-model.md

 ##### Physical Names and Auto-Naming {#autonaming}

 A resource's logical and physical names may not match.
 In fact, most physical resource names in Pulumi are "auto-named."
-As a result, even if you give your IAM role has a logical name of `my-role`, as shown above, the physical name will typically look something like `my-role-d7c2fa0`.
+As a result, even if your IAM role has a logical name of `my-role`, as shown above, the physical name will typically look something like `my-role-d7c2fa0`.

 This random suffix is added for two reasons: